open-radiation-sources/parametric-plasma-source/README.md

 ## Usage

-The parametric plasma source can be sampled either directly in Python 3 or sampled in an OpenMC simulation.
+The parametric plasma source can be sampled either directly in Python 3, sampled in an OpenMC simulation, or sampled using OpenMC via a standalone executable without simulation.

 For a better understanding of the varibles take a look at the [C. Fausser et al](https://www.sciencedirect.com/science/article/pii/S0920379612000853) paper.